AIM Rule 26

 The Board is ultimately responsible for the Group’s system of internal control and for reviewing its effectiveness.
 The system is designed to manage rather than eliminate the risk of failure to achieve business objectives, and can only provide reasonable and not absolute assurance against material misstatement or loss.

-The Board confirms that an ongoing process for identifying, evaluating and managing the significant risks faced by the Group has been put in place for the year under review and up to the date of approval of the annual report and accounts, and that this process is regularly reviewed by the board and accords with the 2012 UK Corporate Governance Code.
+The Board confirms that an ongoing process for identifying, evaluating and managing the significant risks faced by the Group has been put in place for the year under review and up to the date of approval of the Annual Report and Accounts, and that this process is regularly reviewed by the board and accords with the QCA Code.

 The Board has reviewed the effectiveness of the system of internal control.
 In particular it has reviewed the process for identifying and evaluating the significant risks affecting the business and the policies and procedures by which these risks are managed.